Robustness via Referencing: Defending against Prompt Injection Attacks by Referencing the Executed Instruction: Experiments

 \subsection{Experimental Settings}

 \paragraph{Datasets.} We evaluate our method in both direct and indirect prompt injection scenarios.
-For direct prompt injection attacks, we follow the setup of \cite{chen2024struq}, using AlpacaFarm \cite{dubois2024alpacafarm} with simple questions as injected instructions.
+For direct prompt injection attacks, we follow the setup of \citet{chen2024struq}, using AlpacaFarm \cite{dubois2024alpacafarm} with simple questions as injected instructions.
 This dataset consists of 208 samples.
-For indirect prompt injection attacks, we utilize the dataset constructed by \cite{chen2025indirectpromptinjectionattacks}.
+For indirect prompt injection attacks, we utilize the dataset constructed by \citet{chen2025indirectpromptinjectionattacks}.
 This dataset is derived from two QA datasets, SQuAD \cite{rajpurkar-etal-2016-squad} and TriviaQA \cite{2017arXivtriviaqa}, with injected instructions designed for phishing, advertisement, and propaganda purposes.
-These injected datasets, referred to as “Inj-SQuAD” and “Inj-TriviaQA,” each contain 900 samples.
+These injected datasets, referred to as ``Inj-SQuAD'' and ``Inj-TriviaQA,'' each contain 900 samples.

 \paragraph{Victim Models.} We select widely used and powerful open-source LLMs as victim models for our experiments.
 Specifically, we use Llama3-8B-Instruct \cite{llama3modelcard}, Qwen2-7B-Instruct \cite{yang2024qwen2technicalreport}, and Llama3.1-8B-Instruct \cite{dubey2024llama3herdmodels}.
-Additionally, we evaluate our method on larger-size models, including Llama3-70B-Instruct, Llama3.1-70B-Instruct and Llama3.1-405B-Instruct.
-Furthermore, we assess its effectiveness on closed-source models, GPT-3.5-Turbo \cite{jiang2023structgpt} and GPT-4o-mini \cite{hurst2024gpt}.
+Additionally, we evaluate our method on larger-size models, including Llama3-70B-Instruct, Llama3.1-405B-Instruct and Qwen2-72B-Instruct.
+Furthermore, we assess its effectiveness on closed-source models, such as GPT-4o-mini, GPT-4o \cite{hurst2024gpt} and GPT-4.1.

-\paragraph{Evaluation Metrics.} For the \textbf{security metric}, we follow the evaluation protocol of \cite{chen2024struq}, using the \textbf{attack success rate (ASR)} to measure the effectiveness of the defense methods.
+\paragraph{Evaluation Metrics.} For the \textbf{security metric}, we follow the evaluation protocol of \citet{chen2024struq}, using the \textbf{attack success rate (ASR)} to measure the effectiveness of the defense methods.
 The attack is successful if the generated response contains the answer to the injected instruction.
 For the \textbf{utility metric}, we use \textbf{accuracy} to assess the potential negative impact of defense methods on model performance.
-Specifically, we evaluate performance on two QA datasets, SQuAD and TriviaQA, constructed by \cite{chen2025indirectpromptinjectionattacks}, as well as the sentiment analysis dataset SST2 \cite{socher2013recursive}.
+Specifically, we evaluate performance on two QA datasets, SQuAD and TriviaQA, constructed by \citet{chen2025indirectpromptinjectionattacks}, as well as the sentiment analysis dataset SST2 \cite{socher2013recursive}.
 The evaluation process does not involve attacks but contain the defense mechanism.
 We prompt the LLMs to answer the questions and verify whether the correct (golden) answers appear in their responses.